Introduction to MariaDB export database

 Now let’s see the different examples of export databases in MariaDB as follows.

-First we need to find out the path of MariaDB server on user machine that means location of bin folder in user machine.
+First, we need to find out the path of the MariaDB server on the user machine, which means the location of the bin folder in the user machine.

 Here the path of the user machine looks as follows.